 Lottery Second Quarter Revenue Up; Transfers to State Exceed Budget

-With second-quarter revenue of $104,168,181, the Lottery contributed $36,458,860 to the state, bringing total fiscal-year-to-date transfers to $70,468,040.
+With second-quarter revenue of $93,723,548, the Lottery contributed $32,803,245 to the state, which was $1,666,335 more than the second quarter of 2010, bringing total fiscal year-to-date transfers to $65,115,330.
 Thirty-five percent of Lottery proceeds are transferred to the state treasury and dedicated for K-12 public education.
 No other lottery jurisdiction in the U.S. contributes a greater percentage of revenue to its government.

-Retailers earn five percent sales commission on Lottery tickets, plus incentives for cashing winning tickets and bonuses for selling winning tickets, totaling about $5.7 million for October through December of 2011.
+Retailers earn five percent sales commission on Lottery tickets, plus cashing incentives and selling bonuses, amounting to $5,299,550 for October through December of 2010.

-Hudson also noted that Lottery ticket purchasers must be at least 21 years of age and encouraged anyone with a gambling problem, or friends of anyone with a gambling problem, to call toll-free 1-877-770-7867 for assistance.
-For security purposes, the Lottery strongly encourages players to sign the back of their ticket after purchasing.
+Lottery ticket purchasers must be at least 21 years of age.
+The Lottery encourages anyone with a gambling problem, or friends of anyone with a gambling problem, to call toll-free 1-877-770-7867 for assistance.